fbpx

 In Canada, the term esquire is used to designate a person who holds a specific legal status.
 Historically, the term was used to refer to someone who had the ability to bear arms or someone who held a position of nobility, but today, the term esquire is most commonly used in Canada to refer to lawyers.
 To become an esquire in Canada means to become a lawyer, which requires a number of steps:

-Education – the licensing process is overseen by the Federation of Law Societies of Canada, and there are two main routes that prospective lawyers can take in order to be licensed.
-The first route is to complete a Juris Doctor (JD) degree at an accredited law school.
+Education – the first route is to complete a Juris Doctor (JD) degree at an accredited law school.
 Alternatively, prospective lawyers can complete a Bachelor of Laws (LLB) degree before taking the National Committee on Accreditation’s Common-law Accreditation Exam.

 Licencing – after completing a law degree, the next step is to obtain a license to practice law in Canada.
 The licensing process varies from province to province but generally includes passing a bar exam.
 After passing these exams, individuals are then required to complete a period of articling – which entails working under the supervision of a licensed lawyer – before being granted a full licence to practise law in Canada.